 Every school district has different policies in place concerning dual credit/dual enrollment.
 Students should consult with their counselor or principal before dropping any State Tech courses to ensure that they will still be on track to graduate.

 Students should remember they are enrolled at State Tech through the Dual Credit/Dual Enrollment Program and are considered college students.
 As such, dual credit/dual enrollment students are expected to take responsibility for their education.
-These responsibilities include payment of fees, meeting course and State Tech deadlines, and following the College’s rules and regulations found in the Student Handbook.
+These responsibilities include payment of fees, meeting course and State Tech deadlines.
+See the Student Code of Conduct.

 Upon the completion of a dual enrollment or dual credit course(s), the instructor of the course will assign an official final grade.
 Grades are assigned based on a using a 0.0 — 4.0 GPA scale F= 0.0- A=4.0).
 The official/final grade a student earned in a dual credit or dual enrollment course is part of the student’s permanent State Tech college record and cannot be deleted or dropped.
 After all the official/final course grades have been posted to the student’s transcript, they will be available on MyTech.